damesek/golang-clojurescript/README.md

 This basic example show how to shut down gracefully the cljs projects with Go, based on https://medium.com/@pinkudebnath/graceful-shutdown-of-golang-servers-using-context-and-os-signals-cc1fa2c55e97.
 That is possible with js/process `(.on js/process "SIGINT" shutdown-gracefully-functions)` and Clojure side too (https://medium.com/helpshift-engineering/achieving-graceful-restarts-of-clojure-services-b3a3b9c1d60d).

+Btw "Go- and Java-based webservers have shown to be the most efficient.
+Clustered NodeJS is reasonably efficient, but will run out of RAM once overloaded."
+Source: https://stressgrid.com/blog/webserver_benchmark/

+TODO add fasthttp package